 We may allow, if permitted by state law, an original Roth IRA beneficiary (the beneficiary who is entitled to receive distributions from an inherited Roth IRA at the time of your death) to name successor beneficiaries for the inherited Roth IRA.
 This designation can only be made on a form provided by or acceptable to us, and it will only be effective when it is filed with us during the original Roth IRA beneficiary's lifetime.
 Each beneficiary designation form that the original Roth IRA beneficiary files with us will cancel all previous designations.
-The consent of a successor beneficiary will not be required for the original Roth IRA beneficiary, his or her estate will be the successor beneficiary.
+The consent of a successor beneficiary will not be required for the original Roth IRA beneficiary to revoke a successor beneficiary designation.
+If the original Roth IRA beneficiary does not designate a successor beneficiary, his or her estate will be the successor beneficiary.
 In no event will the successor beneficiary be able to extend the distribution period beyond that required for the original Roth IRA beneficiary.